DarthWotan/TicTacToePython/README.md

 **_Have fun!_**

 ### Note
 The programm for the console is the first approach for a TicTacToe game within the console.
 In this file I haven't used much algorithms, so it is not very efficient.
-You can see this file a "prototype" for the final implementation.
+You can see this file as a "prototype" for the final implementation.